 To be fluent in you speech means to sound natural.
 Many students find it difficult to keep the natural pace.
 As students try to speak more fluently they find themselves making more mistakes.
 There are two ways of dealing with this situation.

 The first one is long and laborious — to keep practising.
-This involves a lot of reading to memorise speech patterns, learning new words, memorising various cohesive devices to help you join clauses in your speech.
+This involves a lot of reading to remember speech patterns, learning new words, memorising various cohesive devices to help you join clauses in your speech.

 The second way is easier.
 Speak a little bit slower than you usually would.
 That’s it.
 By slowing your pace you get yourself more time to think your sentence over.
 This also eliminates the pauses or at least makes them less noticeable.
 By making your speech hesitation-free you will certainly make a good impression on your examiners.
 As you practice more and grow confident of your skills you should try increasing the pace.
 Either way, keep in mind that multiple pauses negatively affect your score.

 Coherence is how much sense your speech makes.
 That includes:

 - Relevance of your answer.
 You have to address the question, not something you much prefer talking about right now.
 It is very common for candidates to misunderstand the question which results in a completely irrelevant response.
 Do not hesitate to ask to rephrase the question if you feel you do not understand it.

 Cohesion is how logically and naturally the ideas are connected.
 How well you connect your closes with various cohesive devices